Burf/TFDetection/README.md

 ## Requirements

 - Python 3
-- tensorflow 2.4▲ (If you installed tensorflow 2.8▲, more backbone is available.)
+- tensorflow 2.4▲ (If you installed tensorflow latest, more backbone is available.)
 - keras
 - opencv-python